rmsk2/soundy/README.md

 to control the five functions mentioned above and one playlist.
 I have tested the following cards or RFID capable devices

 - The German national ID card (ePA)
-- The German health system card (eGK)
+- The German health insurance card (eGK)
 - Bank cards
 - Credit cards
 - Different company badges
 - Yubikeys and other security sticks
 - Fido tokens
+- Company loyalty cards

+## Using DESFire cards

 Hunting for a usable set of cards or other RFID enabled devices seemed to be impractical in the long run, so another solution was needed.
 Different smartcard families allow to identify cards which are part of this family by a unique card serial number and offer